-- 1) To provide high quality research training and a substantial hands-on research experience to students. - 2) To provide quality classroom instruction in in product development, regulatory compliance (cGMPs/GTPs/GLPs/GCPs), quality systems (Quality control and Quality Assurance), process development, analytical product testing, and biomanufacturing, along with best entrepreneurial business practices.
-Other features of the program are the infusion of personal and professional skills (communication, documentation, teamwork, interviewing, work ethic, etc), ethics and responsible conduct of research, and international perspectives. - 3) To Provide an internship experience
+- 1) To provide high quality research training and a substantial hands-on research experience to students. - 2) To provide quality classroom instruction in cell biology, biochemistry, molecular biology, and a variety of specialties.
+Other features of the program are the infusion of personal and professional skills (communication, documentation, work ethic, etc), ethics and responsible conduct of research, and international perspectives.